Subject - Specific Formulas

 • System Logic: Any calculated promotion mark below this threshold will be circled on report cards and schedules.

-4. Locate the specific subject and click on its row to make it editable.
+4. Locate the specific subject and double-click the row to make it editable.

 5. Change the calculation method to Custom Formula.